-Education in Montenegro is regulated by the.
+Education in Montenegro is regulated by the Ministry of Education, Science, Culture and Sport.
 Education starts in either pre-schools or elementary schools.
 Considering the pre-school education, there are many public and private institutions to choose from.
 Children enroll in elementary schools at the age of six and it lasts for nine years.

 All students up to Secondary schools are enrolled in public schools, which are financed from the republic's budget